Gardening Guide for New Gardeners

 So, that’s our introduction.
 Now it’s time to utilize the Step-by-Step Growing Guide and Demonstration Garden Video Series to get planning and planting!

 The following are some general tips and further resources that we invite you to read and explore, but make sure you dive into the resources above.
-The rest is just a bonus.
+Everything below is just a bonus.

 Some top tips and advice